authgear/authgear-server/docs/spec.md

 ### Component Templates

 Some template may depend on other templates which are included during rendering.
 This enables customizing a particular component of a template.
-The dependency is expressed by a whitelist that is hard-coded by the Skygear developer.
+The dependency is expressed by a whitelist that is hard-coded by the Authgear developer.
 It can be assumed there is no dependency cycle.

 For example, `auth_ui_login.html` depend on `auth_ui_header.html` and `auth_ui_footer.html` to provide the header and footer.
 If the developer just wants to customize the header, they do not need to provide customized templates for ALL pages.
 They just need to provide `auth_ui_header.html`.